Do Go On - 345 - Dame Julie Andrews

 It's so young.

-She's been performing since she was in her mid-teens.
+She's been working, you know, she's been performing since she was in her mid-teens.

 But yeah, she's like early 20s and she's got an Academy Award.